 If you make a change that affects a prior period, depreciation is recalculated immediately in the prior period and in all subsequent periods.
-If you then go into the current period, you find that the Cost and Depreciation B/Fwd in the Fixed Asset Register have changed.
-But the Cost and Depreciation B/Fwd on the nominal ledger do not change automatically.
+If you then go into the current period, the Cost and Depreciation B/Fwd in the Fixed Asset Register have changed but the Cost and Depreciation B/Fwd on the nominal ledger do not change automatically.
 This creates a difference between the Fixed Asset Register and the nominal ledger that appears on the Reconciliation screen.
 You may need to make entries in the nominal ledger to bring the nominal ledger into agreement with the Fixed Asset Register.

-If a prior period adjustment is not required, a simpler alternative may be to only make the change in the current period, perhaps with an Adjustment entry.
+If a prior period adjustment is not required, make the change in the current period.